Environment and Energy

 The H.U.
 Group promotes EMS company-wide under the H.U.
 Group Environmental Policy.
-SRL and Fujirebio have established our systems that meet ISO14001 requirements.
+H.U.
+Group Holdings Inc., the SRL, Inc. Central Laboratory, and each business office of Fujirebio inc. have established our systems that meet ISO14001 requirements.

-In order to ensure objectivity and independence, General Affairs division at H.U.
-Group Holdings plays a central role in conducting internal audits by gathering auditors from Group companies.
+In order to ensure objectivity and independence, Environment and Energy Subcommittee at H.U.
+Group Holdings plays a central role in conducting internal audits by internal environmental auditors who received training within the Group companies.

 Status of External Audit Implementation

-In 2020, H.U.
-Group Holdings gained ISO14001 certification by the third party certification, TüV SüD Japan.
+Since 2020, H.U.
+Group Holdings gained ISO14001 certification by the third party certification organization, TüV SüD Japan.

 |the scope of the EMS ISO 14001:2015|

 |Sites||Scope of application|

 Clinical Testings, Research & Development for Clinical Testings.

 Design, Development, Production of Diagnostic Equipment and Reagent, Production of Raw Material and Bulk Reagent for Immunoassay Device.